MossabMilha/OM-VaultChain/README.md

 ### 🔒 How It Works

+**OM VaultChain** implements a **Laravel-orchestrated microservices architecture** that ensures maximum security through client-side encryption and decentralized storage:

-1. **🔐 Client-Side Encryption**: Files are encrypted in your browser using AES-256-GCM before uploading to IPFS
+1. **🔐 Frontend Encryption**: Files are encrypted in your browser using AES-256-GCM before any data leaves your device
+2. **🎯 Laravel Core Orchestration**: The Laravel backend API acts as the central coordinator, routing encrypted files and metadata to specialized services
-2. **🌐 IPFS Storage**: Encrypted files are stored on the decentralized IPFS network for durability and censorship resistance
+3. **📦 Decentralized Storage**: Laravel delegates encrypted file storage to the Storage Service, which uploads to IPFS for durability and censorship resistance
-3. **⛓️ Blockchain Registry**: File metadata and access permissions are recorded on Polygon blockchain for transparency
+4. **⛓️ Blockchain Registration**: Laravel coordinates with the Blockchain Service to register file metadata and access permissions on Polygon blockchain
-4. **🔑 Smart Contract Access Control**: Granular permissions managed through immutable smart contracts
-5. **🔄 Zero-Knowledge Architecture**: Even we can't access your files without your permission
+5. **🛡️ Access Control Management**: Laravel orchestrates permission granting/revoking through the Access Control Service and smart contracts
+6. **🔄 Zero-Knowledge Architecture**: The Laravel core never sees unencrypted files - only coordinates encrypted data between services

 ### 🎯 Key Benefits